stef-writes/iceOS/src/frosty/README.md

 | `models/`    | Pydantic models for intent & cognitive state |
 | `prompts/`   | Prompt templates for cognitive subsystems |

-The cognitive subsystem follows a **Plan-Observe-Iterate** loop and uses **ice_orchestrator.memory.UnifiedMemory** for working, episodic, semantic, and procedural memory.
+The cognitive subsystem follows a **Plan-Observe-Iterate** loop and uses **ice_core.memory.UnifiedMemory** for working, episodic, semantic, and procedural memory.

 ## Current Status
 * Directory scaffold and detailed docstrings are in place (no runtime code yet).